 I began visualizing myself being debt-free.
 When the first debt was paid off, we received an emotional jolt and a psychological lift.
 Debts started coming down so rapidly that we beat our self-imposed deadlines.
 We didn’t alter our lifestyle much, but I did give up my gym membership for seven months.

-Because we’re part of a faith community, our church was emphasizing the need for parishioners to retire debt too.
+Because we’re part of a faith community, our church emphasized the need for parishioners to retire debt too.
 Our church sponsored a 15-week class, but we weren’t able to attend.
 However, a friend provided us with material that was covered in the classes, which was helpful.

 As a way to stay on track, I devote at least one hour a day to listening to debt-reduction tapes and reading something about debt removal.
 The first day of the month, I also posted our progress throughout the house, which we view daily.